 It’s important to educate yourself about the ins and outs of personal finance, even on a basic level.
 That’s an important step, so that way when you are messing up and wasting money to fees and interest, you KNOW you are messing up and should course correct.

-There are some great books out there that are cheap and packed with information.
+There are some great financial literacy books out there that are cheap and packed with information.
 I devoured many of these when I was in my previous life as a desk jockey.
 Three great books that I’ve read and that I think should be read by everyone are:

-Lifestyle inflation is one of the biggest culprits when it comes to increasing wages and incomes — many people make more (sometimes substantially more) over the years, but the never seem to save anything, they just increase their baseline expenses over time.
+Lifestyle inflation is one of the biggest threats when it comes to increasing wages and incomes — many people make more (sometimes substantially more) over the years, but the never seem to save anything, they just increase their baseline expenses over time.

 Everyone always thinks if only I made $x,000 more per month, I’d be set, but they end up spending it.

-Remember how you used to live, happily I might add, after graduating from high school?
+Remember how you used to live, happily, I might add, after graduating from high school?
 You don’t honestly need all those trappings you’ve amassed since then.